User1m/ar-ramp-up/readme.md

 ### Updates to tutorial:

-#### *Careful to not make your marker too large or too small.
-Try to scale it to the size of the actual object*
+#### *Careful to not resizie your marker (in unity) to be too large or too small.
+Try to scale it to the size of the actual object or a bit smaller.*

 * Enable Vuforia Player Settings
 ![](./images/enable-vuforia-player-settings.png)